 Notice that the winch is offset a little from the center.
-This is so the cable will come off the drum in the center of the Frame.
+This is so the rope will coms off the side of the drum in the center of the Frame.

-Attach the winch with the two 5/16” stainless steel bolts (usually already in the winch) ) through the winch and Frame, and secured with the supplied nylock nuts using a 1/2" wrench.
+Attach the winch with the two supplied stainless steel bolts (already in the winch) through the winch and Frame, and secured with the supplied nylock nuts using a 1/2" wrench.